sherry-li-1214/SpecFlowFramework/README.md

 To automate UI and API this framework uses SpecFlow which is a testing framework that supports Behaviour Driven Development (BDD).

+There are three libraries created which are:
+Api Library – used to write the API functional and helper logic Web Library – used to write the API functional and helper logic Test Library – used to write the BDD-Feature, Step Definitions, Utilities, Core framework and Reporting

 ## Framework structure:

+### 1. ApiLibrary
+All the API related class and libraries to run httpRequest and httpResponse .

-### 1. Tests Folder:
+### 2. SeleniumSpecFlow Folder:

-All the feature files and step definition files are kept under the Test folder.
+All the feature files , step definition files,hooks and utilities (Driver Factory and Object Factory,Reporting util) are kept under the Test folder.
 These tests are described here in a simple English language called as Gherkin language.

-### 2. Test Class Folder:
+Test Results and screenshots are also kept here.

+Folders inside:
+#### Features
+#### Hooks
+#### Steps
+#### TestResults
+#### Utitlies

+Files:
+####AppSettings.json: The configuration files for the testing.
+It include Home Url(nab.com.au) and API Test Url.

+### 3. WebLibrary:

-This folder contains the class file for the tests which helps us to convert JSON inputs or JSON response to .Net type.
+This folder contains the pageojbect class and file for the tests which helps to organize all page elements.
-###

-### 3. Test Data Folder:

-This folder contains various combination of json inputs/params required to provide for an API.
-These files are in json format.
-You can provide positive as well as negative inputs to the API.

-###  4. Reports Folder:

-The test results are under this folder.
-This report is in html format.

-### 5. Helper Folder:

-The helper folder contains helper classes which intends to give quick implementation of basic methods that can be used again and again.

 ## Packages used:

 Microsoft.AspNet.WebApi.Client, Version: 5.2.7 NUnit, Version: 3.12.0 Newtonsoft.Json, Verison: 12.0.2 Specflow, Version: 2.3.2 ExtentReports, Version: 3.1.3

+##Tools:
-Tools: C# Specflow Selenium Use JetBrains Rider for Best Experience
+C# Specflow Selenium Use JetBrains Rider for Best Experience

-## hOW TO Run it
+## How TO Run it

-### Option 1
+### Option 1: In IDE
+In Visual studio , go to test exlorer and run all tests.
+In JetBrains Rider, go to build and build the solution.
+Then run "Unit tests" for all.

-### Option 2
+### Option 2 :In Command line

+Now that SpecFlow 3.0 has been released we can use SpecFlow with .NET Core.
+The CLI tool for .NET Core is dotnet and tests are run like this if you use MSTest (vstest):

+* dotnet test
+If the tests are in a specific project you can specify the project like this

+* dotnet test TestProject
+where TestProject is the name of the project.
+You can skip the project name if you want to, but specifying it will make dotnet look in only that project.
+To list all the tests in the project you can use the -t flag:

+* dotnet test TestProject -t
+To run only specific tests you can use the --filter flag:

+dotnet test TestProject --filter @api  (for api test) dotnet test TestProject --filter @ui  (for ui test)

 ## Logs and Test Reports

+Reporting can be found in the below location and same has been attached Reports Location: ~..SpecFlow_Web-Api\SeleniumSpecFlow\TestResults\Report